 Let’s take a separate financial account, as an example.
 What makes it separate?
 It needs to be funded solely with separate funds.
 If you add community funds, you risk making the account a community account.

-Your family law team at The McCarthy Law Firm will guide you through the dissolution of your marriage partnership.
+Your family law team at McCarthy Family Law will guide you through the dissolution of your marriage partnership.
 Community property and separate property – we have the skills to identify each and find a path to their correct valuations.
 We bring in professionals like forensic accountants and valuation experts to help protect your interests.
 It’s about getting the best possible division of property and supporting you through the process.